Vithuran2005/2023ScoutingApp/README.md

 ## To Use The App

-![Alt text](assets/index.png?raw=true "Click Index") To run the app just click the `index.html` file as shown below.
+![Alt text](assets/index.png?raw=true "Click Index")

+To run the app just click the `index.html` file as shown above.
 This will open up on chrome or edge.

 ![Alt text](assets/scoutingAppHomePage.png?raw=true "Home Page")